mr-ma/sip-shaker-artifact/README.md

 Please note that our performance measurements are done using [benchexec](https://github.com/sosy-lab/benchexec) tool which relies on cgroup access.
 Therefore, you need to make sure that your docker container has r/w access permission to the host's cgroup.

+As noted in the paper, in order to generate protected instances for 6 programs, namely `cjpeg`, `djpeg`, `say`, `susan`, `tetris`, and `toast`, we need to use a faster solver.
+For this purpose, we prepared experimental branches as well as a [Dockerfile](https://github.com/mr-ma/sip-shaker-artifact/tree/experimental-gurobi), which contains the info about the right branches that are needed to be used.

 ### Dataset